Send questions and comments to email@example.com and follow me on Twitter!

 Shameless is saying goodbye to one of its own.
 During a panel event held at the Television Academy of Motion Picture Arts and Sciences on Tuesday night, showrunner John Wells confirmed Justin Chatwin will not return as a series regular in Season 4 and did, in fact, die at the end of last season.

 The fall TV season is taking shape.
-Networks have ordered dozens of new pilots starring familiar faces including Zachary Levi, Mindy Kaling, Mandy Moore and Sarah Silverman, and from proven producers like Josh Schwartz, J.J.
-Abrams, Greg Berlanti and Kevin Williamson.
-Also making a comeback this year: Iconic characters including Green Arrow, Carrie Bradshaw, Sherlock Holmes and Beauty and the Beast.
+Networks have ordered dozens of new pilots starring familiar faces like Lost's Josh Holloway, Andy Samberg, The Office's Ellie Kemper and Malin Akerman (Watchmen), and from proven producers like J.J.
+Abrams, Arrow's Greg Berlanti, David Shore (House) and Joss Whedon.

-To keep track of who's doing what, read our complete list of all the series projects in contention and check back for updates on their status.
-Here are the NBC pilots: (Click here for ABC, CBS, CW and Fox.)
+To keep track of who's doing what, read our complete list of all the series projects in contention — there are nearly 100! — and check back for updates on their status.
+Here are the Fox pilots: (Click here for ABC, CBS, CW and NBC.)